 The Medical Coding curriculum encompasses far more than assigning numbers to services and diagnosis.
 The medical coding curriculum has been tailored in such way to allow the student to abstract information from the patient's record and combine it with their knowledge of reimbursement and coding guidelines to optimize payments to physicians and hospitals.

-A certificate is awarded to a student upon successful completion of all graduation requirements listed in the student catalog.
+The graduate of a MBCS program is qualified to take CBCS examination nationally recognized certification.
+(33) A certificate is awarded to a student upon successful completion of all graduation requirements listed in the student catalog.